 There are two problems with this opinion.
 First, the reality of the situation is that almost universally and with very few exceptions hospitals and blood drawers are employed by private companies that require patient consent for blood to be drawn even in the presence of a warrant ordering the same.
 In many counties, if you do not consent to a blood or breath test after a warrant, law enforcement officers will charge you with obstruction for willfully resisting the lawful order of a law enforcement officer.
-Therefore, the Georgia Implied Consent rights providing that, “After first submitting to the required state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your own choosing, ” is misleading.
-What is the difference between submitting to a required state test under implied consent and a warrant.
-Also if OCGA 16-10-24 provides for obstruciton of a law enforcement officer in the lawful discharge of his duties and not a judicial officer.
-Failing to submit to a test with a warrant would be criminal contempt and not obstruction since a test ordered in a warrant is by a judical officer and not by a law enforcement officer.
+Therefore, the Georgia Implied Consent rights provide that, “After first submitting to the required state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your choosing, ” is misleading.
+What is the difference between submitting to a required state test under implied consent and a warrant?
+Also if OCGA 16-10-24 provides for obstruction of a law enforcement officer in the lawful discharge of his duties and not a judicial officer.
+Failing to submit to a test with a warrant would be criminal contempt and not obstruction since a test ordered in a warrant is by a judicial officer and not by a law enforcement officer.

 This is the nature of legal opinions.
 Inevitably new appellate opinions create more questions than they answer.

 -Author: George Creal